Peter Williams (broadcaster): Magic Talk, 2019–2021

-In January 2019, Williams became a talk show host at the Tauranga–based Magic Talk radio station, hosting the current affairs programme "Magic Mornings."
+In January 2019, Williams became a talk show host at the Tauranga-based Magic Talk radio station, hosting the current affairs programme "Magic Mornings."

 On 12 February 2021, Williams drew controversy when he directed listeners to an anti-vaccine site run by the "Voices for Freedom" group which was spreading COVID-19 misinformation.

 In mid February 2021, Williams questioned the Deputy Prime Minister and Finance Minister Grant Robertson about his views on the possible implications of the World Economic Forum's Great Reset for New Zealand, and the related Great Reset Conspiracy Theory.
 In response, Robertson ended his weekly Magic Talk interviews, stating that he did not want to "shoot down conspiracy theories."

 In early September 2021, Williams announced that he would be retiring from Magic Talk at the end of the month, stating that he wanted to "enjoy a life with fewer commitments" following a lengthy broadcasting career.
 Media Works confirmed that he would be succeeded by broadcasters Leah Panapa and Danny Watson, who would host the morning and afternoon programmes respectively.

-Reality Check Radio, 2023–present
+Reality Check Radio, 2023–2025

 In March 2023, The Spinoff reported that Williams had become a host on Voices for Freedom's online radio station Reality Check Radio.

 Other pursuits

 Williams was a sports writer and columnist from the beginning of the Herald on Sunday in 2004 until the end of 2009.
 He wrote predominantly about golf, a sport with which he had a close involvement during the first decade of the new century.
 That included a period as a selector of Auckland representative teams in 2008 and as a director of New Zealand Golf Inc during 2008 and 2009.

 In 2010, he concentrated his sporting activity on triathlon and completed the Port of Tauranga Half (2 km swim, 90 km bike and 21.1 km run) on 8 January 2011.
 His time was 6 hours and 37 minutes.
 The effort raised over $8000 for Look Good Feel Better, an organisation which helps women suffering from cancer with make-up and hair assistance.

 Williams joined the board of the New Zealand Taxpayers' Union in April 2022, and in June spoke on behalf of them at a Groundswell NZ rally against the Three Waters reform programme.
+He has also opposed vaccinations.

 Personal life

 Williams' first wife Cecile died of ovarian cancer in November 1996.
 During the time of her illness she received assistance from Look Good Feel Better.

-Williams lives with his third wife Sara at Mount Maunganui in Tauranga.
+Williams lives with his third wife Sara at Bendigo, New Zealand.